nuex/zodiac/README.md

-# zodiac
+# zodiac - a static site generator

+ZODIAC is a static website generator powered by sh and awk.
+The core features of zodiac are:

+* utliization of existing tools (i.e. awk, sh, find, etc.)
+* built-in support for markdown
+* a simple, easy to use templating system
+* supports custom helpers written in awk
+* multiple layouts
+* partials
+* configuration, meta, helpers, etc. can be added as you need them
+* support any markup format via external tools

 ## SYNOPSIS

-ZODIAC is a static website generator powered by sh and awk.
+    zod projectdir targetdir

 ## INSTALL

     git clone git://github.com/nuex/zodiac.git

-Edit the config.mk file to customize the install paths
+Edit the config.mk file to customize the install paths. `/usr/local` is the default install prefix.

+Run the following (as root if necessary):

-    sudo make install
+    make install

-## USAGE
+## DESCRIPTION

-    zod projectdir targetdir

 A typical Zodiac project will look something like this: